kno/code-challenge-2021-edition/README.md

 # Billin code challenge 2021 edition

 Welcome to the **Billin code challenge 2021 edition**.
-We look forward to seeing your quality code!!
+We look forward to reading your quality code!!

 Please find below the _instructions_ and the _key points_ for doing the exercise.